jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 The class having the highest score will be the class prediction.
 To train the network, SVM loss is used.
 We will discuss the SVM in the cost function section later.
 Its main objective is to create a boundary to separate classes with the largest possible margin.

 <div class="imgcap">
 <img src="/assets/dl/SVM.png" style="border:none;width:40%">
 </div>

 ### Entropy

 > We have introduced a few lingos so you can understand some common DL terms.
-This section is on the information theory which you can read through it quickly.
+This section is on the information theory which you can browse through it quickly.

 With a probablistic model, we want a cost function that works with probability predictions.
-We need to take a break to the information theory on entropy first.
-Since entropy is heavily used in machine learning, it may worth the time.
+We need to take a break to the information theory on entropy.
+It may worth the time because entropy is heavily used in machine learning,

-Say we have a string "abcc", "a" and "b" occurs 25% of the time and "c" with 50%.
+Say we have a string "abcc", "a" and "b" occurs 25% (0.25) of the time and "c" with 50% (0.5).
 Entropy defines the minimum amount of bits to represent the string.
 For the most frequent character, we use fewer bits to represent it.

 Entropy: